5.3 Conflict Resolution and Difficult Conversations

 | Follow up | Check whether behavior or process improved | Shows ownership of resolution |

 Difficult conversations should be direct but not careless.
-HR should use specific examples, explain the impact, and connect the discussion to expectations.
-Vague feedback such as be more professional is less useful than explaining the behavior, the workplace impact, and the expected change.
-The tone should remain respectful even when the concern is serious.
+HR — or a manager HR is coaching — should use specific examples, explain the impact, and connect the discussion to expectations.
+Vague feedback such as "be more professional" is far weaker than naming the behavior, the workplace impact, and the expected change.
+Keep the focus on behavior, not personality, and keep the tone respectful even when the concern is serious.
+A reliable structure is: state the purpose, describe the specific behavior and its impact, invite the other person's perspective, agree on a change, and set a follow-up.

 - What happened, and how do we know?